Fine-Tuning Claude: Customizing Anthropic's Language Model

 }

-Working with Anthropic Fine-tuning API
+Process for Working with Anthropic Fine-tuning API

-4. Validate on hold-out set
+4. Validate on a hold-out set.

-5. Deploy the fine-tuned model as a separate endpoint
+5. Deploy the fine-tuned model as a separate endpoint.

 Practical Example: Fine-Tuning for Medical Documentation